-Shapiro-Wilk test for normality was performed on age, body weight, AA AUC, ADP AUC, COL AUC, vWF:Ag, vWF:CBA, wVF:Ag:vWF:CBA, PCV, platelet count, creatinine, and urea with P > 0.05 being normally distributed.
-Of the data which was normally distributed, Levene's test for equality of variance was performed in which equal variance was assumed if P > 0.05.
-Student t-test was performed to compare magnitude of difference if data was normally distributed and equal variance assumed; or otherwise Mann-Whitney U test was performed with P < 0.05 being significantly different.
-Spearman's rank was used to measure correlations between all the above mentioned continuous variables in addition to BMBT.
-Statistical analyses were performed using commercially available software (IBM SPSS felier.
-Statistics for Windows, version 25.0, Armonk, NY).
+Shapiro-Wilk test for normality was performed on age, body weight, AA AUC, ADP AUC, COL AUC, vWF:Ag, vWF:CBA, wVF:Ag: vWF:CBA, PCV, platelet count, creatinine, and urea with P > .05 being normally distributed.
+Of the data that were normally distributed, Levene's test for equality of variance was performed in which equal variance was assumed if P > .05.
+Student's t-test was performed to compare the magnitude of difference if the data were normally distributed and equal variance assumed; otherwise, Mann-Whitney U test was performed with P < .05 being significantly different.
+Spearman's rank was used to measure correlations between all the above-mentioned continuous variables in addition to BMBT.
+Statistical analyses were performed using commercially available software (IBM SPSS Statistics for Windows, version 25.0, Armonk, New York).